dvishchu/labens-2969/docs/source/task_05.rst

     (ansible) ansible@iol-ansible:~/cat9k-evpn-ansible/dag$ ansible-playbook -i inventory.yml playbook_overlay_incremental_commit.yml

 After this step, new VRF blue was provisioned on devices.
-Lets take a closer look on the Leaf-01 control plane.
-As you can see below, VRF blue was created along with L2 / L3 VNI SVIs.
-Also, ``Leaf-01`` was able to discover NVE peer ``Leaf-02`` for this new VNI.
+Lets take a closer look on the ``Leaf-01`` control plane.
+As you can see below, VRF blue was created along with L2 VNI SVIs - Vlan 201 and Vlan 202 and L3 VNI SVI - Vlan 902.
+Also, ``Leaf-01`` was able to discover NVE peer 172.16.254.4 - ``Leaf-02`` for this new VNIs.

 .. code-block:: console
     :linenos: